Apprenticeship Week At ATG Access

 Reflecting on his time as an apprentice, Gary said: “It was great being an apprentice at ATG Access – the level of support I received was second to none.
 All the staff, from the management down to the engineers, were never hesitant to take time out of their busy schedules to help.
 This dedication to helping me succeed meant that I learned a lot during the course and gained extremely valuable experience from some of the best in the industry.”

 Glenn Cooper, CEO of ATG Access, is a firm advocate of apprenticeships as they open a wealth of opportunities for young people while enabling employers to instil strong values in trainees at an early age.
 Glenn comments: “For us, apprenticeships mean that we can teach our trainees the importance of having the right attitude, focus and commitment from day one.

 “From a training perspective, someone who goes through an apprenticeship scheme will gain the practical experience that is absolutely invaluable to an employer.
-But, it is up to us as employers to give young people the opportunities to get their foot on the career ladder and gain these necessary skills.”
+But, it is up to us as employers to give young people the opportunities to get their foot on the career ladder and gain these necessary skills.
+National Apprenticeship Week is a fantastic idea and I hope it will get more young people into apprenticeships.”

 ATG Access will continue to support apprenticeships to future proof the engineering skill set of the company and employees.